PMDmaido/Pokemon/README.md

 Here's a place for any other notes on the app, it's creation process, or what you learned this unit!

-I have not yet finished this project.
+Update: I have finished this project.

 ## License